Yashastilaka: Critical edition

 In 1944, V. Raghavan of Madras University published a paper titled Gleanings from Somadeva-suri's Yaśastilaka Campū, published in the Ganganatha Jha Research Institute Journal.
 Raghavan's paper mentions an unpublished commentary of Shri-deva on Yashas-tilaka: this commentary exists in form of a 34-leaf manuscript at the Bhandarkar Oriental Research Institute (BORI).

 In 1949, K.K.
 Handiqui wrote a study on the text, using four manuscripts, including an incomplete one.
 He mainly relied on a manuscript from BORI: this copy contains several marginal notes which are helpful in studying the text.
 In 1968, he wrote a second edition with supplementary notes about the relationship between the Chalukyas of Vemulavada and Somadeva, the locality where Somadeva composed his works, and Chalukya temples.

 Synopsis

-The text is divided into eight parts (ashvasas).